Vegan Butternut Squash Risotto

 This simple recipes does require a bit of stirring, but it’s nowhere near the amount of stirring that regular risotto requires.
-You will do the majority of stirring towards the end of the cooking process so that the sauce doesn’t burn on the bottom of the pan.
+You will do the majority of stirring towards the end of the cooking process so that the butternut squash puree doesn’t burn onto the bottom of the pan.

-This does make a lot of risotto, so if you are cooking for one, I recommend cutting the recipe in half.
+Thankfully, this vegan risotto freezes beautifully because the recipe makes a lot of risotto!
+If you are cooking for one person, you can cut the recipe in half or just freeze the extra.
 You’ll have enough for lunch the next day too, but I promise, it’s totally worth it.

-I like this recipe because dinner was on the table in a little less than 30 minutes.
+I like this recipe because dinner is on the table in a little less than 30 minutes.
 Definitely a “Last Minute” recipe!!!

-So if you need a delicious dinner on the table fast, this is definitely one to try.
+So if you need a delicious dinner on the table fast, this vegan risotto is definitely one to try.
 I hope you enjoy it! 🙂

 YOU MIGHT ALSO ENJOY THESE VEGAN RECIPES: